-Mentor's Name_____Candidate's Name:

-Use the back if you need more room...

-I. Time planned: (how often are you meeting?
+Mer ntor's NameCandidate's Name: Use the back if you need more room I. Time planned: (how often are you meeting?
 For how many hours?)
 II.
 What class texts and supplemental readings have you discussed?

-III.
+11. what class texts and supplemental readings have you discussed: III.
 Skills preparations: (What other experiences are being planned for practicing?)
 IV.
 Accountability: (What methods are you using to check the candidate's work?)

-V. Recommendations: (Is the candidate ready to move to the next step--second year, third year, or completion of program?)
+V. Recommendations: (Is the candidate ready to move to the next stepsecond year, third year, or completion of program?)